How to Restrict WordPress Posts for Specific Dates

 • Click the + button on Condition 1 to add an “and” condition

-• Update the post to apply the changes.
+• Update the post to save the changes.

 Important